 Suitability for inclusion into the trial will be assessed according to the eligibility criteria and patients will be provided with verbal and written details.
 A verbal explanation of the trial along with the approved PIS/ ICF will be provided by a medically qualified member of the healthcare team for the patient to consider.
+This can be conducted via a telephone call and a copy of the PIS posted to the patient prior to the clinic visit.
 The PIS will provide detailed information about the rationale, design and personal implications of the trial.